Note: this post contains affiliate links

 It helped that I ate lunch out in the midst of the vineyards on a sunny day.
 It’s hard to beat that!

 Touring Branson’s Chocolates

-As much as I love chocolate, I’ve never actually toured a chocolate shop or factory before.
-This all changed when I walked into Branson’s Chocolates in Ashland and met with the owner, Deena Branson.
+As much as I love chocolate, I’d never actually toured a chocolate shop or factory before.
+This all changed when I walked into Branson’s Chocolates near downtown Ashland, Oregon and met with the owner, Deena Branson.

 Relaxing Under the Trees at Caldera Brewing